mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 [JReinhold](https://github.com/JReinhold) and after a quick chat, we decided that this was a good addition for the `@storybook/sveltekit` and I got to work.

-So as of Storybook v7.6 if you are using the SvelteKit integration, you can now specify a new set of parameters for each Story that will allow you to control the values of those exports.
+As of Storybook v7.6, if you are using the SvelteKit integration, you can now specify a new set of parameters for each Story that will allow you to control the values of those exports.
 Let's explore how to use this new feature and what benefits it brings to the table.